mudphone/hbase-runner/README.md

 ### Truncate Tables...
   To truncate tables in parallel:
       user=> (def result (truncate-tables list-o-tables))
-      ;; where "list-o-talbes" is a list of tables that you've def-ed somewhere.
+      ;; where "list-o-tables" is a list of tables that you've def-ed somewhere.

   If, you are in the hbase-repl namespace, you can use pretty print:
       user=> (pp) ;; to see the last result